Venus: First missions to Venus

 In 1975, the Soviet Venera 9 and 10 landers transmitted the first images from the surface of Venus, which were in black and white.
-In 1982 the first colour images of the surface were obtained with the Soviet Venera 13 and 14 landers.

-NASA obtained additional data in 1978 with the Pioneer Venus project that consisted of two separate missions: Pioneer Venus Orbiter and Pioneer Venus Multiprobe.
-The successful Soviet Venera program came to a close in October 1983, when Venera 15 and 16 were placed in orbit to conduct detailed mapping of 25% of Venus's terrain (from the north pole to 30°N latitude).
+NASA obtained additional data with the Pioneer Venus project, consisting of two separate missions: the Pioneer Venus Multiprobe and Pioneer Venus Orbiter, orbiting Venus between 1978 and 1992.
+In 1982 the first monochrome colour filters images of the surface were obtained with the Soviet Venera 13 and 14 landers.
+After Venera 15 and 16 operated between 1983 and 1984 in orbit, conducting detailed mapping of 25% of Venus's terrain (from the north pole to 30°N latitude), the Soviet Venera programme came to a close.